stevegrubb/nstreams-ng/README.md

 nstreams -l <interface>
 ```

-It does not support IPv6 at the moment, but that is being actively worked.
+It does not fully support IPv6 at the moment, port information is missing.